cbedwards-dfw/testmaker/README.md

 ```

 Now when we (or another user) accidentally give `foo2` the wrong data
-type, we (or they) receive an error rather than having the function
+type, we (or they) receive an informative error message rather than
-behave incorrectly.
+having the function silently behave incorrectly.

 In the case of `foo2()`, it may be cleaner to write a single test of
 column types, since we know they all need to be type double.
 The